marklysze/LlamaIndex-RAG-WSL-CUDA/README.md

 - https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64&Distribution=WSL-Ubuntu&target_version=2.0&target_type=deb_local

 To tell if you are utilising your Nvidia graphics card, in your command prompt, while in the conda environment, type "nvidia-smi".
 You should see your graphics card and you're notebook is running you should see your utilisation increase.

+### Output examples

+Question asked of the model based on the story:
+> Summarise the story for me

+Mistral 7B:
+> The story follows Thundertooth, a talking dinosaur who has found a new home in a futuristic city.
+He is embraced by the citizens and finds purpose beyond merely satisfying his hunger.
+With the help of the city's brilliant engineers, he founded a toy factory that produces magical, interactive toys.
+As the years pass, Thundertooth meets a kind dinosaur named Seraphina and starts a family.
+Together, they explore the city and find a sustainable solution to satisfy Thundertooth's hunger without compromising the well-being of the citizens.
+The story highlights the importance of understanding and cooperation in overcoming challenges.

+Llama 2:
+> Of course!
+Here's a summary of the story based on the provided sources:
+>
+> Thundertooth, a talking dinosaur from prehistoric times, was transported through a time portal to a futuristic city.
+He found himself in a world filled with advanced technology and modern marvels, but he struggled to find food to satisfy his hunger.
+The city's inhabitants, led by Mayor Grace, welcomed Thundertooth and worked together to find a solution to his predicament.
+>
+> With the help of the city's engineers, Thundertooth founded a unique toy factory that produced magical widgets that captured the hearts of both children and adults.
+He started a family with a kind and intelligent dinosaur named Seraphina, and they had four children who each possessed unique characteristics.
+>
+> When a massive meteor threatened the city, Thundertooth joined forces with Mayor Grace and the leading scientists to find a way to divert or neutralize the threat.
+With his intelligence and resourcefulness, Thundertooth became an integral part of the team and helped save the city from disaster.
+>
+> That's the gist of the story!
+Is there anything else you'd like to know?

+Orca 2:
+> The story is about Thundertooth, a dinosaur who travels from prehistoric times to a futuristic city.
+He meets Mayor Grace and her people, who help him find a new home and a purpose.
+He creates a toy factory that makes amazing widgets, and falls in love with Seraphina, another dinosaur.
+Together they have four children and live happily.
+One day, a meteor threatens the city and Thundertooth must use his abilities to save everyone.